Appealing the Denial

 If the County Board of Social Services fails or refuses to approve your application within the required 30/45 review period, you are entitled to file an appeal.
 Further, if your application is denied for any reason whatsoever or the manner in which the application is being processed is unlawful, you have the right to file an appeal.
 This appeal is called a Fair Hearing Appeal.
 Fair Hearing Appeals in NJ have to be filed within twenty (20) days of a denial or other official action taken by the County Board of Social Services.

 A Fair Hearing Appeal is taken against the County Board of Social Services of the County where you filed the application.
 It is a proceeding against the county which affords you an opportunity to present your case before a New Jersey Administrative Law Judge.
-An Administrative Law Judge is a quasi judicial official who is an attorney by education and training and who has achieved the status of Administrative Law Judge by appointment from the Governor.
+An Administrative Law Judge (ALJ) is a quasi judicial official who is an attorney by education and training and who has achieved the status of Administrative Law Judge by appointment from the Governor.
 An Administrative Law Judge hears the evidence and makes a decision on the merits of your appeal.
 Like any quasi-judicial proceeding the burden of proof is upon you to prove your case.
 This means that you must produce direct evidence by testimony, documents and information which is relevant to the reasons why the appeal was taken.
 The case is heard by a single judge.
 There is no jury or other courtroom accessories.
 The appeal setting consists of the Judge, representatives of the county and you, each producing evidence to create a record which is maintained in audio form.
+After the hearing the ALJ will issue a decision which is a recommendation to the Director of Medicaid.
+The Director can accept the ALJ’s decision, reject the ALJ’s decision, or fail to comment on the ALJ’s decision, in which case the ALJ’s decision becomes the final Agency decision.

 To be successful you must be prepared.
 Generally, Fair Hearing appeals should be undertaken with the assistance of legal counsel who is experienced in courtroom cases and litigation otherwise you may fail to produce the necessary witnesses, comply with required procedural rules and/or assemble the necessary evidence to win.